 [Section 8 inserted by No. 22 of 2012 s.
 7.]

-9. Power of Minister to borrow money
+9. Minister’s power to borrow money

 (1) The Minister may, if the Treasurer approves, borrow sums of money from the Western Australian Treasury Corporation, or as otherwise approved by the Treasurer, for the purposes of the emergency services Acts.